JDL Travel

 ducks

-At Sharon's house Luna attempted to protect the pool from some ducks, but her hunting instincts were not very effective... so Dylan tossed her into the pool to scare the ducks and the poor dog pretended she didn't know how to swim!
+At Sharon's house Luna attempted to protect the pool from some ducks, but her hunting instincts were not very effective... so Dylan tossed her into the pool to scare the ducks.
+The poor dog pretended she didn't know how to swim!

 ducks 2